survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The `entry` path could be given as a relative one.
 The [context](https://webpack.js.org/configuration/entry-context/#context) field can be used to configure that lookup.
 Given plenty of places expect absolute paths, I prefer to use absolute paths everywhere to avoid confusion and keep it simple.

 T> I use **trailing commas** in the book examples on purpose as it gives cleaner diffs for the code examples.
-I will show you how to enforce this rule in the *Linting JavaScript* chapter.
+I will show you how to enforce this rule at the *Linting JavaScript* chapter.

 T> `[name]` is a placeholder.
-Placeholders are discussed in greater detail in the *Adding Hashes to Filenames* chapter.
+Placeholders are discussed in detail at the *Adding Hashes to Filenames* chapter.

 T> I like to use `path.join`, but `path.resolve` would be a good alternative.
 See the [Node path API](https://nodejs.org/api/path.html) for further details.